prsrepo/read-image/README.md

 ### How do I get set up? ###

-* This project mainely built using python and its frameworks
+* This project mainly built using python and its libraries
 * Dependencies:
 	Python
 	Numpy
 	OpenCV
 	Matplotlib
-	MongoDB

 ### Branch strategies